CleverRaven/Cataclysm-DDA/COMPILING_osx.md

     $ make bindist NATIVE=osx TILES=1

-Create a .tar.gz archive of the build; omit `TILES=1` if you built the console version.
+Create a .tar.gz archive of the build; omit `TILES=1` for the console version.